 Renaming files is not a particularly advanced operation; as long as it’s done on a small number of files, it usually doesn’t require special tools.
-However, when there’s an entire folder of photos from last year’s vacation waiting to be renamed, it might be wise to consider some time-saving tricks or apps.
+However, when there’s an entire folder of photos from last year’s vacation waiting to be renamed, it may be wise to consider some timesaving tricks or apps.

-There are two general approaches to batch file renaming: it can be done either via the command-line interface or by using a standalone application.
+There are two general approaches when you rename files in Linux: via the command-line interface or a standalone application.
 Linux users already know how powerful the CLI can be, so it shouldn’t be surprising that there are several commands for file renaming.

 Renaming Files with “mv” Command

-A simple way to rename files and folders is with the
+A simple way to rename files in Linux is with the

 mv command (shortened from “move”).
 Its primary purpose is moving files and folders, but it can also rename them, since the act of renaming a file is interpreted by the filesystem as moving it from one name to another.

 The following syntax is used to rename files with mv:

-“filename1.ext” is the original, “old” name of the file, and “filename2.ext” is the new name.
+“filename1.ext” is the original name of the file, and “filename2.ext” is the new name.

-The same pattern works for folder renaming.
+The same pattern works for renaming folders.
 If the files are not located in the currently active folder, their full path has to be specified:

 Note that the

 mv command requires write permission for the folder containing the files.
 In the case of system files and folders, the user needs to obtain root permissions to rename files by prepending mv with